cwendorf/EASI/docs/advanced/README.md

 ## Advanced Applications

-### Overview of the Applications
+### Overview of the Advanced Applications

-Applications represent advanced and undocumented features of EASI.
+The advanced applications represent experimental and undocumented features of EASI.
 Data for these applications are from a variety of published and simulated sources.
 In the spirit of experimentation, all applications use the native pipe operator to identify data sources (rather than using standard R syntax) and add color to enhance plots.

 ### Descriptive and Exploratory Analyses